MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring-pydoc-markdown/docstring.md

 Decode an RPC command configuration entry and bind it to a function

-**Arguments**:
+:param dereference: Dereference even the call to plugs.call(...)

-- `dereference`: Dereference even the call to plugs.call(...)
+        #.
+If false, the returned function is ``plugs.call(package, plugin, method, *args, **kwargs)`` with
-    ``.
-If false, the returned function is ``plugs.call(package, plugin, method, *args, **kwargs)`` with all checks applied at bind time
+            all checks applied at bind time
-    ``.
-If true, the returned function is ``package.plugin.method(*args, **kwargs)`` with all checks applied at bind time.
+        #.
+If true, the returned function is ``package.plugin.method(*args, **kwargs)`` with

-Setting deference to True, circumvents the dynamic nature of the plugins: the function to call
+            all checks applied at bind time.

-    must exist at bind time and cannot change.
+    Setting deference to True, circumvents the dynamic nature of the plugins: the function to call must exist at bind time and cannot change.
 If False, the function to call must only exist at call time.
         This can be important during the initialization where package ordering and initialization means that not all classes have been instantiated yet.
 With dereference=True also the plugs thread lock for serialization of calls is circumvented.
 Use with care!

-**Returns**:
+:return: Callable function w/o parameters which directly runs the RPC command

-Callable function w/o parameters which directly runs the RPC command using plugs.call_ignore_errors
+    using plugs.call_ignore_errors

 <a id="jukebox.utils.rpc_call_to_str"></a>